Kong/kong/changelog/README.md

  Script: Compare between two revisions (e.g. tags and branches), and output
          commits, PRs, PRs without changelog and CE PRs without CE2EE (experimental).

-         A PR should have an associated YML file under 'changelog/unreleased', otherwise it is printed for verification.
+         A PR should have an associated YML file under 'unreleased', otherwise it is printed for verification.

          Regarding CE2EE, if a CE PR has any cross-referenced EE PRs, it is regarded synced